Maui Whale Season

 Viewing

-The Island of Maui is without a doubt the best place to be in Hawaii for whale watching from the shoreline.
+The Island of Maui is one of the best places in Hawaiʻi for whale watching from shore.

 View more